nhatt1k26/LearnJava/out/production/NewProj/JMySQL/README.md

 Note: storage engine does affect how server optimize the query

 ## Entity Relationship
++ is a data modeling technique
++ used to represent the relationships between entities in a database system.
++ It provides a graphical representation of the entities, their attributes, and the relationships between them.
++ The ER model helps in designing a database schema and provides a clear understanding of the data structure
 + An entity–relationship model (or ER model) describes interrelated things of interest in a specific domain of knowledge.
 + A basic ER model is composed of entity types (which classify the things of interest) and specifies relationships that can exist between entities (instances of those entity types).
 + 4 type of relationship: